 - Don’t cheat yourself.
 This recipe takes time, but having a bit of patience pays off big in the end on this one.
 Please don’t rush the marinating or cooking times.
 You will regret it.

 - Shredding the barbacoa meat.
 If you can handle the heat, shred the meat when it is still hot.
 Shredding when it is hot will allow you to get more delicate shreds.
 Don’t shred more than you will need at one time.
 Keeping leftovers as a large chunk will prevent the meat from drying out.
+You are going to find this Mexican shredded beef has so many uses and can make so many dishes.

 Check out all of our newest recipes by friending us on Facebook.